andersfuf/UIS_Prototype/README.md

 EUS11-2023 (accounts): As an employee i have access to specific customer accounts, so the employee can manage the customer.
 Thoughts: SQL.
 The data model maps employees to customer accounts.
 The employee could be mapped to a customer.

-## log

-### May 2023 DEVELOPMENT SPRINTS

-Some enhancements

-### User stories:

-#### Customer role:

-CUS7-8-2023 (anders, 100%):Transfer.
-Fix SQL selecting customers accounts based on customer id.

-CUS7-3-2023 (anders, 100%): confirm update (insert into transfer).
-Customer/route.py must import transfer_account() from models.py

-Account

-CUS9-2023 As a customer i want a list of my accounts to find find out which are managed and by who.

-CUS9-2023-1 (anders, 100%) Initial listing.
-Use of sel_cus-accounts() adjusting template